jijinmichael/EBS/README.md

 └─xvda128 259:1    0  10M  0 part
 xvdf      202:80   0   1G  0 disk
 ```
 In the above snippet you can see an additional disk named xvdf with 1G.
+Now we need to format and mount the additional volume.

 Here I'm showing a scenario that a client want an additional volume and mount his/her web doc root /var/www/html to the additional volume.